-- Integrity is our most important commodity: Avoid writing or posting anything that would embarrass USA Softball or compromise your ability to do your job. - Assume that your professional life and your personal life will merge online regardless of your care in separating them. - Even if you use privacy tools (determining who can view your page or profile, for instance), assume that everything you write, exchange or receive on a social media site is public. - Just as political bumper stickers and lawn signs are to be avoided in the offline world, so too are partisan expressions online. - Be aware of perceptions.
-If you "friend" a person or join a group on one side of a debate, do so with the other side as well.
-Also understand that readers may view your participation in a group as your acceptance of its views.
+- Integrity is our most important commodity: Avoid writing or posting anything that would embarrass The Times or compromise your ability to do your job. - Assume that your professional life and your personal life will merge online regardless of your care in separating them. - Even if you use privacy tools (determining who can view your page or profile, for instance), assume that everything you write, exchange or receive on a social media site is public. - Just as political bumper stickers and lawn signs are to be avoided in the offline world, so too are partisan expressions online. - Be aware of perceptions.
+If you "friend" a source or join a group on one side of a debate, do so with the other side as well.
+Also understand that readers may view your participation in a group as your acceptance of its views; be clear that you're looking for story ideas or simply collecting information.
 Consider that you may be an observer of online content without actively participating.